FabricTOC/FabricTOC/docs/Guide/KeyConcepts/Peers/Peers.md

 Now that you understand peers and their relationship to ledgers, smart contracts and channels, you'll be able to see how multiple organizations come together to form a blockchain network.

 As you may know, a blockchain is a *decentralized network*.
 This means that it is not owned by any one organization, but many -- and without these organizations, there cannot be a blockchain network.
 Peers are central to how this kind of distributed network is built.
-It's because different peers are owned by different organizations, and then connect together using channels, that the network is formed and managed.
+It's because different peers are owned by different organizations, and then connected together using channels, that the network is formed and managed.

 | ![Peer8](./Peers.diagram.8.png) |
 | :---: |